Frequently Asked Questions

 Any tips for securing felt flowers?

-Every batch of felt flowers has sold out within 5 minutes or less.
+Every batch of felt flowers has sold out within 4 minutes or less (sometimes as little as 30 seconds).
 We recommend being online with tabs open of the flowers you will want to buy at least a few minutes before the release time, and to start refreshing the pages once it is time.
 Have everything you will need to checkout ready to go.
 Please note: Putting the flowers into your cart does not reserve them— the first payment/credit card that finishes processing will get the flowers, and in many cases we’ve seen people in the middle of checkout when the flowers sell out.

 Can I request a flower to be included in future batches?